-$\bigwedge$ CAUTION: Solid-state drives are fragile.
+CAUTION: Solid-state drives are fragile.
 Exercise care when handling the solid-state drive.

-NOTE: Your computer supports two solid-state drive slots.
-Solid-state drive1 is the primary slot and solid-state drive2 is the secondary slot.
+() NOTE: Your computer supports two solid-state drive slots.
+Solid-state drive 1 is the primary slot and solid-state drive 2 is the secondary slot.
 If you are installing only one solid-state drive, install the drive to the primary slot.
-Install the second solid-state drive, if available, to the solid-state drive2 slot.
+Install the second solid-state drive, if available, in the solid-state drive 2 slot.